 Make the same assumptions as in Exercise 3, i.e., consider a Skylake processor, only one core without using vector instructions (using flag -fno-tree-vectorize), and assume that no optimization is performed that simplifies floating-point arithmetic (i.e. -ffast-math flag is not used).

+(a) State the latency, throughput and port usage of the double-precision floating-point addition, multiplication and division instructions.

-Thus, it is not allowed to apply associativity and distributivity laws to rearrange the computation.
-Determine hard lower bounds (not asymptotic) on the runtime (measured in cycles) for the following cases, based on the latency, throughput and dependencies of the floating-point operations only.
-Assume that no FMA instruction is generated (i.e. -mfma flag is not used).
+Determine hard lower bounds (not asymptotic) on the runtime (measured in cycles) for the following cases.
+Base your analysis on the latency, throughput, and dependencies of the floating-point operations.
 Be aware that the lower bound is also affected by the available ports offered for the computation (see lecture slides).
 It may be useful to draw the dependency graph of the computation.
 Justify your answers.